AKIM Programs

 Why form a self-advocacy group?

-Advocacy makes it possible to improve the lives of people with disabilities and others in their families and communities.
+Advocacy makes it possible to improve the quality of life of people with disabilities and others in their families and communities.
 Advocacy empowers people with disabilities and allows them to:

 • Promote key issues affecting their lives and well-being